Glenside Hospital Museum

 News & Events

-We have an exciting calendar of PoW! events, including our unique Tea in the Turret experience and PoW!
-Saturdays.
-Click here for more details.
+We have an exciting calendar of PoW! events, including our unique Tea in the Turret experience every Saturday until September, and Exploring Glenside: a guided walking tour on Saturday 26th July.
+Visit our PoW! campaign page here for full info & tickets.

 We are now live on the Bloomberg Connects free digital guide.
 This app provides a unique way for visitors to engage with the museum both during your visit or from any device anywhere.
 Download the app here.